 5. Handle Conflict with Care

 Discuss how to approach disagreements.
-Acknowledge cultural differences in conflict resolution and agree on a method that works for both.
+Accept cultural differences in conflict resolution and agree on a method that works for both.

 6. Invest in Shared Experiences